 Are There Options for First-Time Home Buyers?

-If a homeowner cannot make a down payment on a home through a conventional loan, other loan programs exist through which buyers may still be able to finance a home purchase.
-Many of these loan programs offer reduced down payment requirements to help prospective homeowners get into a new home.
+If a homeowner cannot make the requirements of a typical down payment on a house through a conventional loan, other loan programs exist through which buyers may still be able to finance a home purchase.
+Many of these loan programs offer reduced down payment requirements to help prospective homeowners get into a new Nashville home.
 These loan options include the UDSA loan, the FHA loan, and the VA loan, all of which offer low or reduced down payment requirements for home buyers.

 The USDA Home Loan

 USDA home loans are loans guaranteed by the United States Department of Agriculture and are intended to help low-income families purchase homes in rural communities.
 USDA loans require zero money down towards the cost of the home, and they also offer lower credit score and income requirements, making it much easier for applicants to transition into a residence more immediately.
 USDA loans have strict requirements in terms of who qualifies for the loan program, but because the loan is guaranteed up to a percentage of the home's cost by the Department of Agriculture, lenders are able to offer better terms for any applicants who qualify.
 For a household to qualify for a USDA loan, they must:

 - Be without safe housing at the time of their loan application

 - Meet strict income requirements set by the Department of Agriculture

 - Be unable to qualify for a home loan through other avenues